jeeglo/email-checker/README.md

-# email-verifier
+# Email Verifier
-This library uses the Emailable APIs to verify emails
+This is the PHP SDK to check and verify emails using the https://emailable.com/ APIs